 The Justice Office of the Sisters of St. Joseph of Carondelet and Consociates expresses the profound love of God and love of the dear neighbor without distinction through working for systemic change and promoting justice.
 By involving the community in education, advocacy, and action, we seek to meet the needs of our time.

-Megan Bender, Justice Co-Director
+Cheryl Peterson, Justice Co-Director

 Marty Roers, Justice Co-Director

 Marty has local Minnesotan roots and promotes justice from local, national, and global perspectives.
 He has previously served as the Parish and Community Education, Engagement, and Leadership Manager at Catholic Charities Office for Social Justice of the Archdiocese of St. Paul and Minneapolis.
 Marty is particularly drawn to the CSJ mission, their grassroots model of promoting justice through working and task groups, and the charism of the Sisters of St. Joseph of Carondelet and Consociates which is deeply rooted in justice and the “profound love of God and love of neighbor without distinction.”